Academic IELTS Writing task 1 Sample 85 - The charts below show the result of a survey of adult education

 The data supplied indicate that the major factor of adult education is due to attraction to subjects.
 However, meeting new people is considered as the least favoured purpose to study.
 Meanwhile, other varieties of assumptions on how adult education cost should be paid are presented in the second picture.
-Individual becomes the most chosen among of the options.
+Individual spending becomes the most chosen among the given options.

 As being seen, the majority of adult prefer to get a study because of interest in subjects.
 Indeed, it gives 40 percent and indicates as the most favourable option compared to others.
 Nevertheless, adding new friends is definitely the lowest criteria with just under 10 percent.

 Furthermore, the next graph provides clear information about the way of education costs in every course has to be dealt.
 It shows that the individuals should share the maximum cost as the highest percentage, with exactly 40 percent, should be managed by them.
-In contrast, taxpayers should bear 25% of this cost and the remaining cost, 35% should be supported by the office authority.
+In contrast, taxpayers should bear 25% of this cost and the remaining cost, 35% should be supported by the employers.

 Sample Answer 5: